FlowFX/flowfx.de/pages/resume.md

 ## Relevant job experience

 - _Since September 2019:_ **Backend Developer at [ioki GmbH](https://ioki.com/), Frankfurt.**
-  At ioki we work with Ruby on Rails, PostgreSQL, PostGIS, Redis, Sidekiq, and all the other fun standard stuff.
+  We work with Ruby on Rails, PostgreSQL, PostGIS, and all the other fun standard stuff.
 My teammates are incredibly skilled, and I am learning a ton from them.
 Sometimes I can teach them as well.
 While it's not hard coding-wise, I have the most fun translating public transport pricing